ursatile/css4eng/202-the-css-color-model.md

 Colour and contrast is one of the most important considerations when it comes to making web content accessible.

-> It's a common misconception that accessibility is about
+> It's a common misconception that accessibility is about making special adaptations for people with recognised disabilities.
+It's not.
+Accessibility and inclusive design are about creating content and experiences that don't *require* special adaptations --- and "disability" isn't boolean.
+One of the most insightful resources I've seen on the subject of inclusive design is Microsoft's [Inclusive 101 Guidebook](https://inclusive.microsoft.design/tools-and-activities/Inclusive101Guidebook.pdf), and in particular

 Here's what it looks like done badly.